The Guide: How to Improve Credit Score

 Improving Your Credit Score

-Now that you understand how your credit score is calculated, it’s time to discuss real-life ways to improve your score.
-Having a healthy credit score opens you to more financial flexibility.
+Now that you understand how your credit score is calculated by a credit reporting agency, it’s time to discuss real-life ways to improve your score.
+Having a healthy credit score opens you up to more financial flexibility.
 Because you understand the different aspects of your score, you’re empowered to put that knowledge into practice with these steps below.

 1. Stop applying for new credit.